 NYSE’s retail-liquidity program, which began in August, was the first by a stock exchange to segment orders and offer different prices based on the type of user.
-Chief executives of NYSE Euronext, Nasdaq OMX Group Inc. (NDAQ) and Bats have said in congressional testimony, at conferences and on calls with analysts that their markets are hurt by restrictions on how they execute orders that don’t apply to brokers and off-exchange venues that trade within their own walls.
+Chief executives of NYSE Euronext, Nasdaq OMX Group Inc. (NDAQ:US) and Bats have said in congressional testimony, at conferences and on calls with analysts that their markets are hurt by restrictions on how they execute orders that don’t apply to brokers and off-exchange venues that trade within their own walls.

 “The pilot is a good market structure innovation the Securities and Exchange Commission has allowed,” Isaacson said in a phone interview.
 “We think our program is well designed but won’t know the impact until we actually roll it out.”
 Isaacson declined to say how much Bats expects the program to boost its share of U.S. equities trading beyond its current 13 percent.
 “Our expectations are realistic,” he said.

 Joe Ratterman, chief executive officer and president of Lenexa, Kansas-based Bats, said at a Baruch College conference in New York last month that while it would have been better for the SEC to raise the standards for dark pools, or private broker-run venues, in lieu of allowing exchanges to offer better prices only to some investors, taking a step toward making the rules more equitable was important.